hashicorp/policy-library-nist-policy-set-for-aws-terraform/docs/policies/lambda-functions-should-be-in-a-vpc.md

-# Lambda function policies should prohibit public access
+# Lambda functions should be in a VPC

 | Provider            | Category                     |
 |---------------------|------------------------------|